oli-hall/pandas-cheatsheet/README.md

 Returns counts, mean, standard deviation, min, max, and 25/50/75% percentiles for each column.

+`df.info()` also gives things like the number of non-null entries in each column.
+Checking for nulls is also useful:

+`df.isnull().sum()` will give the inverse - the number of null entries.

 Look at the first/last few rows:

 `df.head()`